-Lebanon Valley College and the Center for Career Development team are thankful for your service and commitment to our country.
+Lebanon Valley College and the Breen Center for Graduate Success team are thankful for your service and commitment to our country.
 As a college student, we are here to serve you.
 The decision to disclose your veteran status is a personal one.
 We are pleased to have the opportunity to assist you as you transition from civilian life through a multitude of resources including individual career coaching, workshops and programs, and numerous ways to connect with employers and alumni.

 What do I know about myself?

 What are my options?